 - Official Records include: (i) records of the plenary meetings of the main organs; (ii) annexes containing the text of agenda items; and (iii) supplements containing reports and resolutions.
 The meeting records contain the full text of speeches, descriptions of actions taken on resolutions together with voting records, a list of delegations, and a checklist of documents issued on various agenda items discussed during the session.
 Summary records include summaries of speeches, outlines of actions taken on resolutions, and voting records.

 Masthead Documents include provisional records of meetings, reports, resolutions, and other working documents of the United Nations organs.
 They are the most comprehensive source of information on the activities of the United Nations.
 Some masthead documents are later published in final form in the Official Records or as sales publications; many, however, are found only as masthead documents.

 Sales Publications include the yearbooks, studies, and reports produced by the United Nations.
 These cover a wide range of subject areas and can be located using the online catalog.
 In contrast to Sales Publications, most official United Nations documents are not included in the online catalog.

 - Check the Yearbook of the United Nations or the yearbook of a specialized agency or commission.
-The yearbooks discuss in detail the organization's activities for that year and often provide the full text of United Nations documents or summaries with citations to the full text of the documents.
+The yearbooks discuss in detail the organization's activities for that year and often provide either the full text of United Nations documents or summaries with citations to the full text of the documents.